 If you poke around our Food & Restaurant posts on the blog more, you’ll see that we take our pizza pretty seriously.
 Luckily, so does Cozumel!
 We love the local Mexican food, but every now and then crave something different, or a little more familiar.

-The good news for families visiting Cozumel: there are now at least 10 solid pizza joints on the island – and that number is growing!
+The good news for families visiting Cozumel with kids: there are now at least 10 solid pizza joints on the island – and that number is growing!

 So, no matter what style you like or where you’re staying, you can have a break from nachos and have a family pizza party any time you want.